verb (runs, running; past ran /ran/; past participle run)

 - She told authorities she had been in love with her cousin and had planned to run away with him.

 - We should run away together and start a new life.

 - Craddock's wife has run off with another man, leaving him in charge of their two children.

-- Try to avoid facing up to a difficult situation: the government are running away from their responsibilitiesMore example sentences
+- Try to avoid acknowledging or facing up to an unpleasant or difficult situation: the commissioners are running away from their responsibilitiesMore example sentences

 - Am I travelling towards a change in lifestyle and attitude, or merely running away from a difficult reality that I'd rather not face?